XPeng: Hong Kong

 On 7 July 2021, XPeng debuted on the Hong Kong Stock Exchange.
 The choice to bring the company to the exchange before a second listing could result in the company taking a better position in the city's share indexes.
 As a dual-primary listing, XPeng will be eligible for Stock Connect, an investment channel facilitating trade between Hong Kong and mainland China.
 With its listing in Hong Kong, XPeng became the first US-listed Chinese firm with dual primary listing.
 The move will as well provide some security for the company in the event of being kicked off the US market.

 Singapore

 XPeng launched the G6 in Singapore in July 2024, and opened its first showroom in November.
 According to XPeng, the G6 was one of the three best-selling fully-electric SUV models in the city-state, and had approximately the same monthly sales figures as rival manufacturer Tesla.

 Malaysia

 XPeng launched the G6 in Malaysia on 27 August 2024.

 XPeng opened its first dealership in Malaysia at Glenmarie, Kuala Lumpur, Malaysia on 27 August 2024.
 New Xpeng dealerships will be opened in Penang, Johor, Melaka and Negeri Sembilan by October 2024.

 Indonesia

 XPeng had its brand launch in Indonesia in January 2025.
 The brand is distributed by local electronics distributor Erajaya Group.
 In July 2025, XPeng started its first knock-down assembly operations in Indonesia, at a facility owned by Handal Indonesia Motor in Purwakarta, West Java.
 The first model assembled in the country is the XPeng X9.

+Australia

+Xpeng vehicles were first sold in Australia in late 2024 through local third-party distributor, TrueEV.
+In 2026, Xpeng announced the launch of its own dealership network in the country after TrueEV entered receivership and launched litigation against Xpeng in March 2026.